SporoZoite/Exercice-Cadavre-Exquis-Firstname/README.md

 alt="spaceship"
 style="float: left; margin-right: 10px;" />

-The mechanic be like : "Wut ?"
++The mechanic be like : "Wut ?"

-The guy from the future be like: "The pirate ship !"
++The guy from the future be like: "The pirate ship !"

-The mechanic be like: "What do we do ??"
++The mechanic be like: "What do we do ??"

-The guy from the future be like: "Hide yo kids, hide yo wife ! ...
++The guy from the future be like: "Hide yo kids, hide yo wife ! ...
 Sorry wrong reference" <br>

-The mechanic runs to warn the captain <br>
++The mechanic runs to warn the captain

-"It is already too late" said the captain pointing the burglar alarm <br>
++"It is already too late" said the captain pointing the burglar alarm

-A message is heard: "Evacuate the ship, this is not an exercise!
-I repeat ..." <br>
++A message is heard: "Evacuate the ship, this is not an exercise!
+I repeat ..."